Atlas of plant and animal histology

 3. Vesicular trafficking

-Vacuoles are part of the vesicular traffic.
-Actually, they may be regarded as an end-product of the vesicular trafficking since their formation and maintaining depends on the incoming vesicles.
-Molecules which are going to be stored or degraded, included hydrolytic enzymes, as well as all membrane molecules are targeted to vacuoles via vesicles.
-Molecules can follow different vesicular pathways to get to vacuoles:
+Vacuoles are part of the vesicular trafficking.
+Actually, they may be regarded as an end-product of vesicular trafficking, since their formation and maintenance depend on the incoming vesicles.
+Molecules that are going to be stored or degraded, including hydrolytic enzymes and all membrane molecules, are targeted to vacuoles via vesicles.
+Molecules can follow different vesicular pathways to get to vacuoles.

 Endoplasmic reticulum> Golgi apparatus> Vacuole; Golgi apparatus> pre-vacuolar compartment > vacuole.
 This is the default pathway to transport hydrolytic enzymes toward vacuoles.
-Pre-vacuolar compartments are similar to multivesicular bodies/ late endosomes of animal cells.
-Curiously, hydrolytic enzymes are not selected in the Golgi apparatus by 6-phosphate-mannose moieties, but by a sequence of amino acids located in their amino acid chain.
-There are specific sequences of amino acids for targeting proteins to the hydrolytic vacuoles and other sequences are specific for moving other proteins toward the storing vacuoles.
+Pre-vacuolar compartments are similar to multivesicular bodies/ late endosomes in animal cells.
+Curiously, hydrolytic enzymes are not selected in the Golgi apparatus by 6-phosphate-mannose moieties, as happens in animal cells, but by a specific sequence of amino acids.
 All proteins targeted to vacuoles have a signal sequence, and they need to be specifically recognized by receptors.
+There are specific sequences for targeting proteins to the hydrolytic vacuoles and other sequences for the storing vacuoles.

 Endoplasmic reticulum> vacuole.
-Molecules may arrive to vacuoles directly from the endoplasmic reticulum.
-This pathway is prominent in seeds as a pathway for storing.
+Molecules may get to vacuoles directly from the endoplasmic reticulum.
+This pathway is prominent in seeds as a pathway for storage.
 However, in other plant cells, as in leaves, this pathway might be very rare.
 Vesicles traveling from the endoplasmic reticulum to vacuoles are independent of COP-II coats, which are needed for vesicles targeted to the Golgi apparatus.
-In the endoplasmic reticulum-vacuole pathway, there are sometimes intermediate compartments, but they are transient membrane-bound organelles where molecules are shortly retained before they arrive to the vacuole.
-This vesicular pathway may be derived from autophagy cellular components.
+In the endoplasmic reticulum-vacuole pathway, there are sometimes intermediate compartments, but they are transient membrane-bound organelles where molecules are briefly retained before they arrive at the vacuole.
+This vesicular pathway may be derived from autophagy-related cellular components.